erwinfab/configure-ad/README.md

 **Step 3**: **Configuring Remote Desktop Access**

 To simulate a real enterprise environment where non-admin employees need to access workstations remotely, I modified the **Remote Desktop settings** on Client-1.
-I added the **"Domain Users"** security group to the allowed RDP list, ensuring that any user created within the domain could log in to the workstation as well as a **Domain Admins** security group.
+I added the **"Domain Users"** security group to the allowed RDP list, ensuring that any user created within the domain could log in to the workstation as well as a **"Domain Admins"** security group.

 * Domain Users security group created.